ba-ramirez-tech/csm-workflows-tool/README.md

 Travel Workflow is a real business application built for an operating travel company or Destination Management Company in bespoke travel.
 It manages the full operational lifecycle:

-**lead capture -> discovery -> quotation -> booking -> operations -> client roadbook**
+**lead capture -> discovery -> quotation -> booking -> operations -> client roadbook -> Q&A**

-It also integrates Claude AI to automatically generate personalized travel proposals based on real client context, backend data, and rules.
+It also integrates Claude API to automatically generate personalized travel documentation based on real client context, backend data, and rules.

 ## Key Features